mdarafatyeasin/mdarafatyeasin/README.md

 </p>

 - 🔭 I’m currently working on Web Development
-- 🌱 I’m currently learning NextJs
+- 🌱 I’m currently learning NextJs and AWS
 - 👯 I’m looking to collaborate on GitHub
-- 💬 Ask me about Web Develipment
+- 💬 Ask me about Web development
-- 📫 How to reach me: yeaisnarafat54239@gmail.com
+- 📫 How to reach me: mdyeasinarafat723@gmail.com

 </br>
 </br>